BioSchemas/bioschemas.github.io/pages/_tutorials/community/plant.md

 ---
-title: How to add markup to IDP resources
+title: How to add markup to plant resources
 overviewTutorial:
   link: ./community_tutorials.html
   title: Return to community tutorials overview